cyrcab/node-express-template-orm/README.md

 yarn
 ```

+> Then go to https://www.prisma.io/ for more information.

 You can implement your own database by changing the `datasource` in `prisma/schema.prisma` and then run:

 ```bash
 npx prisma migrate dev --name init
 ```

-then go to https://www.prisma.io/ for more information.
+> Then go to https://www.prisma.io/ for more information.

 ## Development